 Who gets SNAP and do they work?

 Most SNAP participants who can work, do work.
 SNAP rules require all recipients meet work requirements unless they are exempt because of age or disability or another specific reason.
 Children, seniors, and those with disabilities comprise almost two-thirds of all SNAP participants.
-Among households that include someone who is able to work, 80 percent* had a job in year before or after receiving SNAP.
+Among households that include someone who is able to work, more than 75 percent* had a job in year before or after receiving SNAP.
 Forty-three percent of SNAP participants live in a household with earnings.

 Some of these working individuals are ABAWDs, or able-bodied adults without dependents.
 ABAWDs must meet special work requirements, in addition to the general work requirements, to maintain their eligibility.